 FRC - resolution - apply Fourier Ring Correlation algorithm to a square image to estimate spatial resolution.
-The inverse of the frequency where the FRC curve crosses 0.5 or the 1⁄2-bit line are an estimate the 1⁄2- pitch spatial resolution.
+FRC curve crossing 0.5 and the 1⁄2-bit line are used to estimate the 1⁄2- pitch spatial resolution.
 For the equivalent full width at half maximum (FWHM) multiply by 2.